-\begin{rem} Since a grading on $\ccat$ is an auto-equivalence, it preserves the subcategory $\ccat^{\heartsuit}$ of discrete objects, and thus makes $\ccat^{\heartsuit}$ into a graded abelian category.
+\begin{rem} Since a grading on $\ccat$ is an auto-equivalence, it preserves the subcategory $\ccat^{\heartsuit}$ of discrete objects, and thus makes $\ccat^{\heartsuit}$ into a graded abelian category (in the sense analogous to \cref{defin:grading}).
 This grading is compatible with the one on $\ccat$, in the sense that

 Moreover, there are bigraded Ext groups between objects in $\ccat^{\heartsuit}$, defined by

 \end{rem}